AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

      - Specific investment cost of non-replaceable parts (electronics) of the battery bank
    * - Battery_Specific_OM_Cost
      - (-)
-     - O&M cost of the battery bank as a fraction of specific investment cost
+     - O&M cost of the battery bank as a fraction of the specific investment cost
    * - Battery_Discharge_Battery_Efficiency
      - % (0-1)
      - Discharge efficiency of the battery bank